Thank you to Loblaws for sponsoring this blog post.

 Take two pieces, twist them outwards 2-3 times and pinch the ends together to seal.
 Repeat the process all the way around until you have something that resembles a pretty snowflake :).

+I hope you enjoyed the recipe.
 What are some of your favourite foods to celebrate the holidays?

 Happy baking and happy holidays!